-4.3 Your Account of Professional Practice is a personal account
+Your application is a personal account

 In order to evidence the 'sustained' and 'effective' nature of your work you need to explain its rationale, process and impact.
 A simple description of what you did will not be enough.
 You may find that your application needs to be written in a way that is new to you.
 The following points are important to consider and are intended to help you develop a reflective writing style: